YumaYX/rubydemodoc/input/file/write.md

-This Ruby code snippet demonstrates how to write data to a file using the `File` class's `write` method in Ruby.
-The method takes two arguments: the first is the path of the file you want to write to, and the second is the data you want to write to the file.
-In this case, the code writes the string `'Hello'` to a file called `filewr.txt`, which is located in the `input/file` directory.
+This Ruby code snippet demonstrates how to write to a file using the `File.write` method.
+The first argument is the path of the file to be written, and the second argument is the string to be written to the file.
+In this case, the file path is `'input/file/filewr.txt'`, and the string being written is `'Hello'`.

-Note that if the file does not exist, it will be created.
-If the file already exists, its contents will be overwritten with the new data.
-Additionally, you can also use the `File.open` method to open a file for writing and then write to it using the `write` method.
-This allows you to write to a file in a more structured way and handle errors that may occur during writing.